 If you’re going to the gym or doing some gardening, by all means, wear them but remember you’re at work!
 The only profession in which vests are tolerated is being a lifeguard.
 There’s a substantial difference between a relaxed look and looking like you’ve been stranded on a deserted island for weeks.
 T-shirts, polo shirts, shirts with rolled up sleeves or striped short sleeved shirts all make an excellent choice.

-Shorts are a summer essential, you couldn’t possibly survive without them but don’t get all excited and cut up your old jeans and turn them into short shorts.
-No matter how great your legs and bottom look, your co-workers really don’t need to know you that well.
+Shorts are a summer essential, you couldn’t possibly survive the heat without them but don’t get all excited and cut up your old jeans and turn them into short shorts.
+So, as a ‘what not to wear tip’ for me and no matter how great your legs and bottom look, your co-workers really don’t need to know you that well so keep your shorts at a reasonable length.
+If you can wear shorts to the office, keep them tailored and smart and make sure you pair them with a polo or short sleeved shirt.

 Sweatpants and Sweat Shorts

 Once again, save them for the gym or taking your dog out for a walk – if you really must wear them.
-But the office isn’t your living-room and giving the mental image of you chilling on your couch being lazy is the last thing you want in a work environment – unless your profession is being a rapper, of course.
+But the office isn’t your living-room and giving the mental image of you chilling on your couch being lazy is the last thing you want in a work environment – unless you’re a personal trainer, or a rapper, of course.

 How to Dress for Summer